-Ties in Older
+Ties in Kids & Adults

 As research on the effects of Tethered Oral Tissues (TOTs) continues, studies are showing more and more links between TOTs and multiple health conditions, including obstructive sleep disordered breathing (such as sleep apnea and upper airway resistance syndrome), migraines, neck tension, speech impediments, and ADHD.

 At rest, your tongue should be lifted against your palate, your lips should be closed, and you should be breathing through your nose.
 Nasal breathing is healthy breathing.
 However, when there is a restriction in the mouth that prevents the tongue from resting against the palate, this often leads to mouth breathing, with the tongue sitting farther back in the mouth, obstructing the airway.

 When the airway is obstructed, it takes much more effort to maintain oxygen levels throughout the night.
 As a result, the body is in a heightened state of stress throughout the night, bouncing between light and deep sleep, in an effort to keep oxygen levels stable.
 This results in poor sleep quality, frequent night wakings, waking up feeling unrefreshed, and can progress to more severe sleep disorders, such as sleep apnea.